ucb-bar/riscv-sodor/README.md

 About The Sodor Processor Collection
 ====================================

-**Note: This repo has been updated to be a part of [Chipyard](https://github.com/ucb-bar/chipyard) Soc Generator.**
+**Note: This repo has been updated to be used with the [Chipyard](https://github.com/ucb-bar/chipyard) SoC Generator.**
-**For the old version of Sodor (which is no longer maintained), see https://github.com/ucb-bar/riscv-sodor/tree/sodor-old.**
+**For the old self-contained version of Sodor (which is no longer maintained), see https://github.com/ucb-bar/riscv-sodor/tree/sodor-old.**

 Diagrams: [Sodor Github wiki](https://github.com/ucb-bar/riscv-sodor/wiki)